What Is Active Directory (AD)?

 Final Takeaway

-Active Directory Users and Computers (ADUC) is a vital admin tool for any IT environment.
-When used correctly, it simplifies user/device management and improves security posture across your network.
-Mastering ADUC helps you maintain a secure, organized, and scalable directory.
+Active Directory Users and Computers (ADUC) is a vital tool for IT administrators.
+It streamlines user and computer management and improves security posture.
+By mastering ADUC, you’ll maintain a secure, organized, and scalable directory.